go-hacks/joygo/README.md

 Things to come:

-1. I may add mouse controls for the joysticks.
+1. I might add mouse controls for the joysticks.
 Some games may work okay with it.
 However, the joysticks are treated as D-Pads by the Linux driver so there's nothing I can do about this.

 2. I will eventually add the ability for key combinations.
 Currently, you can only set single keys.